iter8-tools/docs/docs/tutorials/integrations/kserve/canary.md

 ??? note "About the candidate"
     In this tutorial, the model source (field `storageUri`) for the candidate version is the same as for the primary version of the model.
 In a real example, this would be different.
 The version label (`app.kubernetes.io/version`) can be used to distinguish between versions.

-When the candidate version is ready, the Iter8 controller will Iter8 will automatically reconfigure the routing so that inference requests with the header `traffic` set to `true` will be sent to the candidate model:
+When the candidate version is ready, the Iter8 controller will Iter8 will automatically reconfigure the routing so that inference requests with the header `traffic` set to `test` will be sent to the candidate model:

 ```
 HTTP/1.1 200 OK